Get E-Book

 console.log('Server is ready on', server.address().port);

-This is the clean way to await a one-time event.
-The 'listening' event passes no arguments, so the resolved array is empty - you grab the address from server.address() after the event fires.
-Without events.once(), you'd write the promise wrapper yourself and probably forget to handle the error case.
-Or you'd handle errors but forget to clean up the success listener when the error fires. events.once() handles both cases correctly.
+This is the concise way to await a one-time event inside an async context.
+The 'listening' event passes no arguments, so the resolved array is empty; the address comes from server.address() after the event fires.
+Without events.once(), you would write the promise wrapper yourself and could easily miss the error case or forget to clean up the success listener when the error fires. events.once() handles both paths.

-For events that pass arguments, the promise resolves to an array of those arguments. await once(server, 'connection') gives you [socket]. await once(process, 'exit') gives you [code].
+For events that pass arguments, the promise resolves to an array of those arguments. await once(server, 'connection') gives you [socket]. await once(child, 'exit') gives you [code, signal] for a child process.
 The array wrapping is consistent regardless of argument count.

 events.on(emitter, eventName) returns an AsyncIterator.
 Each time the event fires, the iterator yields the arguments as an array.
-This bridges EventEmitter into the for await...of world - the next subchapter covers async iterators in depth, so I'll keep this brief.
+This connects EventEmitter to for await...of.

 for await (const [chunk] of on(stream, 'data')) {